adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

-    Never send private keys to anybody asking for them - never send contribution transactions to any other address then on wallet.aeternity.com
+    Never send private keys or confidential information to anybody asking for them.
+    Never send any contributions to any address other than the one listed on wallet.aeternity.com.

 # Sign a Message: